fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 causing unnecessary psychological distress.
 This type of companionship is not only unwanted but also harmful.

-In the final recovery phase, the patient's need for companionship gradually shifts towards actively seeking out companion.
+In the final recovery phase, the patient's need for companionship gradually shifts towards actively seeking out companions.
 To learn more about the illness and how to live with it long-term, the patient should consult books or professionals.
 To understand themselves more, the patient should reach out to people who care about them and understand the illness well.
 Finally, in this internet age with information overload,